Besides offering a great deal of fun and freedom for young children, finger painting has therapeutic effects for kids.

 Young artists can use their fingertips, palms of hands, sides of hands, or even forearms and elbows to apply and move paint.

-Your kids can paint any types of images they want, from letters, numbers, and shapes, to finger painting animals and other favourite designs.
+They can paint any images they want, from letters, numbers, and shapes, to finger painting animals and other favourite designs.

 They may use other tools, as well; the teeth of combs, for example, make interesting designs in the paint.

 There are two common methods of finger painting art.

 In the first, cover the entire sheet of paper with your chosen colour.
 Or mix two tints on the paper to form a new colour.
 Then use the fingers to “draw” the picture, such as a flower.